Scroll:

 Modernist line rendering of Cassiopeia, mother of Andromeda.
 This version portrays her bathing in the Milky Way (wavy lines).
 Compare with the conventional rendering (below) which requires picturing her upside-down, head downward as viewed looking northwards in the northern hemisphere.
 This constellation is widely recognized by the distinct shape of its signature stars, forming a splayed W. Observers uninformed in skywatching will notice it without knowing that it represents the mythic figure of Cassiopeia.
 It is situated in the Milky Way between Cepheus and Perseus.
 It is not an Ecliptic constellation.
 It is extra-Ecliptic, situated offside the band of the thirteen Zodiacal constellations that present the celestial panorama and main data field for Skywatching.

 Detail of Durer’s rendering of Cassieopeia sitting on a throne, Andromeda to the left, Perseus to the right.
-Drer’s style reminds me of the rather grotesque chunky figures in Zap Comix by R. Crumb.
+Durer’s style reminds me of the rather grotesque chunky figures in Zap Comix by R. Crumb.
 The Triangle is a specious constellation which I restore to a mythic image by attaching it within a lunar disk on the head of the Ram.
 The Egyptian god Amon is often pictured with such a head-disk sometimes combined with a triangular crown.

 Skywatching Landing Page Audio: